 We do not plan to request information concerning the contributions made by these groups to others, nor do we plan to condition our membership or sponsorships of organizations on any specific criteria except those which may help to advance our business objectives.

 We value the right of our employees to participate in the political process in a variety of ways.
-This participation is a matter of personal choice, though we find that good employees are often active global citizens as well.
-Employees’ personal political activities should not suggest an endorsement by Pitney Bowes, be conducted during an employee’s scheduled working time or involve the use of any company resources.
+This participation is a matter of personal choice.
+We require that our employees’ personal political activities not suggest an endorsement by Pitney Bowes, not be conducted during an employee’s scheduled working time nor involve the use of any company resources.
 In addition, we do not reimburse employees, directly or indirectly, for political donations or expenses.
 These principles are reflected in the company’s Business Practices Guidelines, which is our Code of Conduct.

 In the U.S., we provide an opportunity for employees to voluntarily participate in the political process by joining the company’s non-partisan political action committees, the Pitney Bowes PACs.
 The PACs allow our employees to pool their financial resources to support political candidates, parties and committees to help further the interests of the company.

 Pitney Bowes PAC contributions are funded exclusively through voluntary contributions from eligible employees who are U.S. citizens or permanent legal residents.
 Personal contributions to the Pitney Bowes PACs have no bearing upon an employee’s standing with the company, nor will we take any retaliatory action against an employee who chooses not to contribute.